olleharstedt/olleharstedt.github.io/_posts/2023-10-19-100-percent-coverage-zero-mocking.markdown

 **Going forward**

-Native language support for pipelines and effects?
+It would be nice with a programming language that has native support for pipelines and effects.
+I was considering if Forth could be transpiled to PHP.

 **Other resources**